 - stools that are bloody or look like coffee grounds

-Also, adding rice cereal to formula before an infant is four months old can lead to food allergies or other complications, such as overfeeding or choking.
-Don’t add cereal to your infant’s formula unless directed by your pediatrician.
+Also, adding rice cereal to the formula before an infant is 4 months old can increase the risk of food allergies or other complications, such as overfeeding or choking.
+Don’t add cereal to your infant’s formula unless your doctor tells you to do so.

 Hydrolyzed Protein Formulas

-Hydrolyzed formulas are made from cow’s milk with ingredients that are easily broken down for easy digestion.
-These formulas are the most effective in reducing acid reflux and are often recommended for infants with food allergies.
-If food allergies are suspected, your pediatrician may have you try this type of formula for a two to four week trial.
+Hydrolyzed protein formulas are made from cow’s milk with ingredients that are easily broken down for better digestion.
+These formulas are the most effective in reducing acid reflux, so they’re often recommended for infants with food allergies.

 Soy Milk Formulas

-Specialized formulas are created for infants with diseases or special conditions, such as premature birth.
-Check with your pediatrician about the formula that your infant should be taking if they have a special medical condition.
+Specialized formulas are created for infants with diseases or certain medical conditions, such as premature birth.
+Ask your doctor which formula your baby should be taking if they have a special condition.

-It’s a good idea to keep these recommendations in mind during feeding, no matter the cause of acid reflux.
-For example:
+It’s a good idea to keep these recommendations in mind while feeding your baby, regardless of the cause of acid reflux: